Chaos Zero Nightmare (CZN)NarjaBuild and Guide

 Voluntary Control

 Narja’s other main Voracity generator.
-Costs 1 to use, and if Narja has less than 6 Voracity grants her 6 stacks immediately.
+Costs 1 AP to use and if Narja has less than 6 Voracity, it grants her 6 stacks immediately.
 If Narja has 6 or more Voracity, though, she’ll instead gain 2 Predation.
-This card retains some ability to generate Voracity (to varying degrees) across most of its epiphanies, often making it one of Narja’s core generators within save decks, especially if Shackles is changed to a non-generation variant.
-Note: You can only gain Voracity OR Predation, and never both.
+This card retains some ability to generate Voracity (to varying degrees) across most of its Epiphanies, often making it one of Narja’s core generators within save decks, especially if Shackles is changed to a non-generation variant.

 Card Image